SaschaZeGerman/loginbuddy-tools/README.md

 - `authResponse.getError();`  // if this is not null, an error occured.
 This should be called first
 - `authResponse.getOAuthResponse();`  // a json object containing: access_token, refresh_token, id_token, scope, token_type, expires_in, all default OAuth/OpenID Connect response values
-- `authResponse.getDetailsProvider();`  // details about the choosen provider, including the /userinfo response and the content of the validated id_token
+- `authResponse.getDetailsProvider();`  // details about the chosen provider, including the /userinfo response and the content of the validated id_token
 - `authResponse.getDetailsLoginbuddy();`  // details about Loginbuddy itself
 - `authResponse.getDetailsNormalized();`  // the most important one, a json object that has the same structure for all providers!